pk98723/KCNA-Kubernetes-Cloud-Native-Associate/README.md

 - Deleting an object using create command
 -> kubectl delete -f nginx.yaml

-- In Kubernates, Declarative way of commands are:
+- In Kubernates, Declarative way is to create a set of files defines the expected state of the application and services on a Kubernetes cluster.

+Commands

+- The apply command will do creating, editing, deleting from the given inputs -> kubectl apply -f nginx.yaml